-Would you like to meet a native-speaker teacher for a free consultation about accent reduction, pronunciation training and the R sound?
+Would you like to meet a native-speaker teacher for a free consultation appointment about accent reduction, pronunciation training and the R sound?
 We offer these appointment online and in person, with American and British English teachers.
 Call us at +31 20 823 0569.
 Or use the contact form below.
 We look forward to speaking with you!

 Go to our Pronunciation Training Course page now.

-More resources for further learning:
+More resources for pronouncing the English R